Steelcase Gesture Review (2026)

 The Gesture is one of the best ergonomic chairs available at this height range.
 Seat height, depth, and back height all fall well within the recommended ergonomic ranges for typical body proportions at 6'1"–6'3".
 The 360-degree armrest system adds a capability that the Leap Plus and Aeron don't offer, and the dimensional ceiling isn't a meaningful constraint.
 If you work across multiple devices, this is the height range where the Gesture's design advantages are most pronounced.

-6'4"–6'5": Leap Plus is the easier path
+6'4"–6'5": Good fit; Leap Plus is the safer bet if proportions are uncertain

 6'5"–6'7": Leap Plus recommended